SandyShah/cric_stats/data/README.txt

 This zip archive contains data files from Cricsheet in JSON format.
-This archive contains 1169 Indian Premier League matches.
+This archive contains 695 Syed Mushtaq Ali Trophy matches.

 The JSON data files contained in this zip file are version 1.0.0, and 1.1.0